dollmetzer/colorflood/README.md

 a much faster turnaround.
 To be as independent as possible, I'm using tools, that are available on all three important operating systems:

-- VICE Emulator
+- VICE Emulator (for all main Operating Systems)

 - Kick Assembler (written in Java)

 - assCharEdit for character Editing (written in Java)

+- DroiD64 for handling D64 Files on development machine (written in Java)

 - Grab your preferred ASCII-Editor.
 On Linux, I use Geany

-- Sound Monitor from Chris Huelsbeck
+- Sound Monitor from Chris Huelsbeck (on the C64)

 the files
 ---------
-colorflood_basic.txt - the proof for the colorchanging algorithm. working but unbelievable slow. colorflood.asm - the 6502 assembler sourcecode font.bin - the new character set with game graphics
+colorflood_basic.txt - the proof for the colorchanging algorithm. working but unbelievable slow.

+colorflood.asm - the 6502 assembler sourcecode

+font.bin - the new character set with game graphics

+music.bin - the music (huelsbeck player)

 project status